kikossik/kikossik.github.io/_portfolio/p2-ny-mih.md

 Key accomplishments:
 ---
-- nlah nlah
-- more blah blah
+- Compared Area Median Income (AMI)-based affordability metrics for <a href="https://www.nyc.gov/site/planning/plans/mih/mandatory-inclusionary-housing.page" target="_blank">Mandatory Inclusionary Housing (MIH)</a> with a custom, income-specific approach across all 59 Community Districts of NYC.
+- Identified that 29 districts (49%) show affordability differences between metrics, with an average gap of $15,752.38, highlighting significant flaws of MIH policy.
+- Demonstrated that Median Renter Income explains 91% of rent price variation (R²: 0.910), while sales prices are influenced by broader factors, with a weaker explanatory power (R²: 0.260).
+- Developed interactive maps and plots to highlight affordability misalignments, emphasizing differences in economically vulnerable regions like the Bronx and Brooklyn.
+- Provided insights on the limitations of AMI-based policies, while suggesting a better approach of calculating affordability based on local median renter incomes tailored to the economic realities of individual Community Districts.

 Key Goals and Project Description
 ---
 This project focuses on analyzing housing affordability in New York City using detailed datasets on renter incomes, rental prices, and zoning policies.
 The goal is to evaluate how well current metrics, such as Area Median Income (AMI) affordability, reflect the real affordability challenges faced by renters in different community districts.
-By computing and comparing affordability metrics, we aim to identify discrepancies, understand spatial affordability patterns, and provide insights into the effectiveness of existing housing policies, including <a href="https://www.nyc.gov/site/planning/plans/mih/mandatory-inclusionary-housing.page" target="_blank">Mandatory Inclusionary Housing (MIH)</a> programs.
+By computing and comparing affordability metrics, we aim to identify discrepancies, understand spatial affordability patterns, and provide insights into the effectiveness of existing housing policies, including Mandatory Inclusionary Housing (MIH) programs.

 Brief Preliminaries to The Problem
 ---
 **MIH Affordability**
 Mandatory Inclusionary Housing (MIH) is a zoning tool aimed at addressing housing affordability in New York City by requiring developers to include affordable units in new residential projects.
 However, affordability under MIH is calculated using fixed percentages of the Area Median Income (AMI), which may not accurately reflect the financial realities of local residents.
 This disconnect raises concerns about whether MIH truly meets the affordability needs of low- and middle-income households in high-demand areas.
 **Affordability Analysis**
 Housing affordability is traditionally assessed using benchmarks like AMI, but these standardized measures often fail to capture district-specific income variations.
 This project explores both AMI-based and custom metrics, where affordability is tailored to the median renter income in each community district.
 By comparing these approaches, we aim to identify gaps in affordability metrics and understand how well current models align with actual economic conditions.